massanoori/THRotator/doc/en/pages/usage.rst

    * Please measure this value while challenging a spell card since it generally becomes fewer.

 2. Fill main screen position and size.
-3. Add rectangle transfers for the scores, health, and other HUD elements.
+3. Add rectangle transfers for the scores, lives, and other HUD elements.